codecurious-bln/elixir_snake/docs/GUIDES.md

 We see it generated some files inside a new `snake` folder and gives us hints about what we can do next.

-First, we need to Navigate into our new project directory:
+First, we need to navigate into our new project directory:

     $ cd snake